Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 06/02/2026

-The 2026 Revetlla de Sant Joan falls on the night of Tuesday 23 June into Wednesday 24 June.
+The Revetlla de Sant Joan falls on the night of Wednesday 23 June into Thursday 24 June 2027.
 The 24th is a public holiday in Catalonia, so yes — locals stay out until sunrise, and so will you.
 No tickets, no wristbands, no entry fee.
-The whole city celebrates simultaneously, and that's exactly what makes it special.
+The whole city celebrates at once, and that's exactly what makes it special.

 · · ·